Jeffrey-Sardina/TWIG-release-1.0/README.md

 ```

 ## How do I install TWIG?
-The easiest way to install TWIG is in a Docker container -- simply pull this repo and run `docker-compose up` to use the Docker configuration we provide.
+The easiest way to install TWIG is in a Docker container -- simply pull this repo and run `docker compose up` to use the Docker configuration we provide.
 The container will automatically run all install instructions (in the `install/install.sh` file; a full log will be output to `install/docker_up.log`).

 You can also use TWIG with a manual install.
 We ran TWIG in the following environment:
 ```